San Diego River: History

-As San Diego’s Mission Vally grew in size, many businesses located along the banks of the San Diego River began to flood during heavy rain events.
+As San Diego’s Mission Valley grew in size, many businesses located along the banks of the San Diego River began to flood during heavy rain events.
 The flooding became so extreme that land owners on either side of the San Diego River got together to hatch a plan to contain the 100 year/1 hour rain events.
 Two men, Dean Wolf (of Mission Valley Center) and Denny Martini of the Bond Ranch (who owned ¾ of Mission Valley in 1908); conceived the idea of straightening out the San Diego River to prevent "back flow" along the natural curves where flooding took place.
 10 years and over a million dollars was spent developing a plan to build a series of box culverts with rip rap, "hump back" river banks, islands, and hydroseeding.
 This plan would come to be known as the First San Diego River Improvement Project or FISDRIP.
 However, the project stalled in 1986 during the financial crisis of the same year.
 In a last-ditch effort to revive the project the Bond Ranch employed Robert Rodriguez (VP, Merrill Lynch Commercial Real Estate) to spearhead the issuance of bonds to privately finance the project.
 The total cost to complete the project was 36 million dollars.

 At this point in time the partnership was showing signs of falling apart.
 Robert Rodriguez and Denny Martini decided to bring all of the owners together in the same room to sign a historic agreement known as the CHSM agreement.
 Trammell Crow/Bruce Hazard, Conrock, Don Samis, and May Department Stores were all party to the agreement.
 The agreement when implemented formed the largest assessment district ever put in place by the City of San Diego, and the largest Specific Plan ever adopted by the City of San Diego at that time.
 In short; private funding would be acquired through the issuance of bonds that were collateralized by the land on either side of the river.
 The funds would be used to straighten out the San Diego River.
 Additionally, land would be donated to the City of San Diego for the construction of the San Diego Trolley to help alleviate traffic congestion.
 In return the City allowed the reclamation of land for development on formerly "floodway fringe zone".
 Most development in Mission Valley today originated with the CHSM agreement.

-In September of 1987 the City of San Diego awarded the project a Resolution of Intent and a Notice to Proceed with the First San Diego River Improvement Project.
+In September 1987 the City of San Diego awarded the project a Resolution of Intent and a Notice to Proceed with the First San Diego River Improvement Project.